awslabs/aws-encryption-sdk-specification/framework/test-vectors/README.md

 Every manifest type definition must include a unique type name that will be used by test vector handlers to identify the manifest type.

-See https://github.com/awslabs/aws-crypto-tools-test-vector-framework for the additional information.
+See https://github.com/awslabs/aws-crypto-tools-test-vector-framework for additional information.
-That framework is much of the motivation for the work here.
+This framework is much of the motivation for this work.

 ## Glossary